 Lastly, you should introduce the pacifier at a time when baby is calm, relaxed and content.
 Even a baby who loves their pacifier may refuse it when they are upset, crying or screaming.
 Try introducing it first after a feeding session.
 They’ll probably be super relaxed and a bit sleepy, making it much easier to get them to accept the pacifier.
-You can even try dipping the pacifier in breast milk to get them even more keen to try and suckle on it.
+You can even try dipping the pacifier in breast milk.
+This will help baby be even more eager to try and suckle on it.

 When should we stop using a pacifier?

 Typically experts recommend that babies stop using a pacifier somewhere between 2 to 4 years of age.
-Our pediatrician suggested the 18 month mark being a good option as your child will be young enough they won’t be able to protest in the same was as when they are a bit older.
+Our pediatrician suggested the 18 month mark.
+The reason being that your child will be young enough they won’t be able to protest in the same was as when they are a bit older.
 The American Academy of Pediatric Dentistry (AAPD) suggests weaning from the pacifier before the age of 3.

+That rounds up my list of the best pacifiers for breastfed babies.
+Plus some additional tips and tricks on pacifiers that you hopefully found helpful.
 Thanks so much for stopping by!
-If I left your favorite pacifier that worked for your breastfed baby off the list, please let me know in a comment below!
+If I left your personal favorite pacifier that worked well for your breastfed baby off of the list, please let me know in a comment below!
 I’d love to hear which one worked for you and why you love it so much.